 - Allow for air drying

 Exposing sensitive skin to the open air is very effective in helping to clear diaper rash.
 Try to put diapers on looser to increase circulation, and have certain times when the diaper can remain off for extended periods.
 Allowing baby to sleep bare-bottom can also help – just make sure to put a plastic sheet down for those inevitable accidents.

 - Soak in the tub

-If a diaper rash persists even with careful tending, Baby‘s pediatrician may evaluate him to check if he has a fungal or bacterial infection, which might require treatment.
+If a diaper rash persists even with careful tending, Baby‘s pediatrician may evaluate them to check if they have a fungal or bacterial infection, which might require treatment.
 Diaper rashes can take a few days to start to disappear, even with treatment, and often return.
 If diaper rash doesn’t start to improve after a pediatrician has prescribed a treatment, the pediatrician might recommend seeing a dermatologist.

 - Mayo Clinic Staff.
 “Diaper rash.”
 Mayo Clinic.
 Mayo Clinic.
 April 7, 2020. http://www.mayoclinic.org/diseases-conditions/diaper-rash/basics/treatment/con-20019220.

 - Ingrid Polcari MD, FAAP.
 “Common Diaper Rashes & Treatments.”
 Healthy Children.
 American Academy of Pediatrics.
 January 15, 2020. https://www.healthychildren.org/English/ages-stages/baby/diapers-clothing/Pages/When-Diaper-Rash-Strikes.aspx.